 I’m a rising high school freshman.
 Am I eligible for the mentorship program?

-No, unfortunately we are only open to 2020 mentorship applications from students who are currently high school freshmen, sophomores, juniors, or seniors.
+No, unfortunately we are only open to mentorship applications from students who are currently high school freshmen, sophomores, juniors, or seniors (or gap year students, high school class of ’20 or ’21).
 We hope you’ll keep us on your radar and apply next year, though!

-What time on April 15th is the official deadline for the mentorship?
+What time on March 22nd is the official application deadline for the mentorship?

-The application manager will close at 11:59pm U.S. PDT on April 15th, 2020.
-Click here to see what time it is in the PT time zone.
+The application manager will close at 11:59pm U.S. PST on March 22, 2021.
+Click here to see what time it is in the PST time zone.
 You can also Google “what time is it in Los Angeles” or “what time is it in San Francisco” if you’re confused.

-Unfortunately, we aren’t able to accept applications that aren’t submitted by 11:59pm PDT on April 15th.
-Keep in mind that your transcript is not required, so once you finish your statement and sample, you can theoretically send in your application in a matter of minutes.
+Unfortunately, we aren’t able to accept applications that aren’t submitted by 11:59pm PST on March 22, 2021.
+Keep in mind that your transcript is not required, so once you finish your statement and sample, you can send in your application in a matter of minutes.

-My school is closed because of the COVID-19 outbreak so I can’t get a copy of my transcript.
+My school is closed and/or my guidance office is not accessible because of the ongoing COVID-19 pandemic, so I can’t get a copy of my transcript.
 Can I submit my application without it?

 How selective is the program?
 Did you accept any students off the waitlist last year?

-Last year, we received roughly 650 applications for 56 spots, which led to an ~8% acceptance rate.
-We accepted one student off the waitlist, as 98% of admitted students (or 55/56) accepted their spots.
+Last year, we received just over 1,000 applications for 84 spots, which led to an ~8.5% acceptance rate.
+We did accept a few students off the waitlist, but nearly all admitted students accepted their spots.
+Please note that the waitlist is not ranked.

 I’m applying in multiple genres.
 How should I structure my writing sample?
 Do I have 8-12 pages to use per genre or together?